Alikhan6642/Introduction-to-Computer-Programming/README.md

 ## About the Project

 Welcome to the Introduction to Computer Programming project!
-This project is designed to evaluate your understanding and practical application of fundamental programming concepts using Python.
-From data types to object-oriented programming, this assessment covers a wide range of topics to test your skills.
+This project is designed to evaluate the understanding and practical application of fundamental programming concepts using Python.
+From data types to object-oriented programming, this assessment covers a wide range of topics to test skills.

 ### What You'll Learn